pedbernardo/cam-baker/README.md

 - Validate the idea throwing the repo for Camunda and dev community
 - Add more detailed usage instructions, specially on how to handle deploys with `./public` and `./dist` artifacts
 - Add more detailed usage instructions when running Camunda from a Spring Project (no need for `./public`)
-- Add boilerplate project creation using `baker create` command
 - Add a minimal test coverage
-- Change JSDocs Annotations to Typescript
-- Evaluate usage of Vite CLI with custom plugins/configuration instead low level implementations
+- Evaluate usage of Vite with custom plugins/configuration instead low level implementations